MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 ## How can I troubleshoot my customers' online tenants?

 You can use the **Help and Support** page in your customers' tenants to find technical information, and they can use that page to contact you.
+You can also create a sandbox environment and use Visual Studio Code to debug that.
 For more information, see [Managing Technical Support](administration/manage-technical-support.md).

 ## How does Microsoft handle database sizes?